-- A. The claimant is entitled to attorney's fees when successful in prosecuting a Petition or a settlement is reached within 30 days of a hearing date.
-The attorney fee award is either 30% of the total award to the claimant or 10 times the average weekly wage as set by the Secretary of Labor at the time of the award, whichever is less.
+- A. Generally speaking, a claimant is entitled to attorney's fees whenever a claimant is successful in prosecuting a Petition or a settlement is reached within 30 days of a hearing date for a petition which is more than offered outside of the 30 day rule.
+The attorney fees would be either 30% of the award or 10 times the average weekly wage as set by the Secretary of Labor at the time of the award, whichever is smaller.
 19 Del.
-C. § 2320. - B. In a petition to determine causation an award for attorney fees can still be made even if there is no monetary award to the claimant.
+C. § 2320. - B. In a petition to determine causation an award for attorney fees can still be made even if there is no monetary award.